ataudt/chromstaR/README.md

 chromstaR
 =========

 This R-package is a versatile and powerful ChIP-seq analysis suite.
 It implements high-quality peak-calling for broad and narrow marks and combinatorial and differential chromatin state analysis.
 It provides ready-to-use functions for any type of enrichment analysis and results can easily be assessed in a genome browser.
-The method is described [here](http://biorxiv.org/content/early/2016/02/04/038612).
-Please read the [tutorial](https://github.com/ataudt/chromstaR/blob/master/vignettes/chromstaR.pdf) on how to use this package.
+The method is described [here](http://biorxiv.org/content/early/2016/02/04/038612) and a tutorial is available [here](https://github.com/ataudt/chromstaR/blob/master/vignettes/chromstaR.pdf).

 Please visit also the website at https://chromstar.org/.
 Installation